About Spell Bent

 Beevision was founded in 1993 as a broadcast design boutique and evolved over the years into a full service production company.
 For 25+ years we have utilized a variety of design, animation, compositing and editing tools in our studio.
 Paul has a large suite of software for editing as well as visual effects and colour correction.
 Having an in-house post facility makes the production of short form digital content feasible and it allows us to cost effectively tailor and finesse the visual effects required for Spell Bent.

-Another great addition to the Beevision Spell Bent crew is our composer.
-We enlisted our fourth family member Liam Hart to compose the music.
-Liam is a talented musician, filmmaker and audiophile in his 3rd year of the Media Production program at the RTA School of Media.
+Another great addition to the Beevision Spell Bent team is our composer Liam Hart.
+Liam is a talented musician, filmmaker and audiophile currently attending the Media Production program at the RTA School of Media.
 Liam scored the pilot with a balanced blend of romance and tension that builds to a dramatic cliffhanger, leaving the viewer wanting more.
 Glenn Barna provided his expertise to do the sound design and mix.

 Our high energy Spell Bent theme song is called Born Strange and plays over the credits.
 It is written by Haley Bowery and the Manimals.
 Jamie met Haley at the Ice and Fire Con in Virginia.
 The Manimals are a self described Glam/pop-rock/punk band with teeth.
 The Manimals are Haley Bowery, Jack Breslin, Michael Jayne, Chris Sayre, and Matt O’Koren, based in Brooklyn, New York.

-On March 1st we uploaded the trailer to YouTube, built our website www.spellbent.com and uploaded interview videos with our cast to help support the project.
-We’re having fun working with the entire cast to push the trailer out and build awareness of the project through our social networks.
+We built our website www.spellbent.com and uploaded interview videos with our cast to help support the project.
+We had some fun working with the entire cast to push the trailer out and build awareness of the project through our social networks.
 It was a tough decision to decide whether to go to YouTube or facebook but we felt that in the long run YouTube would give us more power, flexibility and control of the process to find our audience.
 We’re working with our sister company and business partner Hop To It Productions, led by Producer Susan Nation (an expert in SEO practices among many of her skills) to build out our digital presence day-by-day and to create a strong Discoverability plan for the next phase.

 In summary, having the opportunity to develop a creative product while exploring a new genre with your kids, combining the expertise of industry veterans behind the camera with emerging talent in front of the camera who are creating stories for their own peers, has been an enriching experience.
 We hope you watch and enjoy the trailer!